-Plantar fasciitis is the most common cause of heel pain, bringing about 2 million Americans to a foot specialist each year.
-The plantar fascia is a shock-absorbing bowstring like thick ligament that connects your heel to toes.
-When you stand your arch collapses causing this bowstring to stretch out leading to the formation of micro tears in the ligament that can result in weakness, swelling, and irritation of the plantar fascia.
+Each year, millions of Americans search for a foot specialist to help with pain in their heels.
+This pain is primarily caused by plantar fasciitis.
+Located towards the front of your heel, the plantar fascia is a shock-absorbing bowstring like thick ligament connecting your heel to your toes.
+When you stand, your arch collapses, causing this bowstring to stretch out, leading to the formation of micro-tears in the ligament, potentially resulting in weakness, swelling, and irritation of the plantar fascia.

 As mentioned, plantar fasciitis is the most common reason for the pain of the heels of your feet.
 But how do you know if you have it?
 The professionals at Gotham Footcare are here to help you determine whether or not you should call our foot specialists to schedule an appointment.
 Below are some of the symptoms you will face while experiencing plantar fasciitis: